ThatFrenchComputerGuy/CedChartJs/README.md

   <img style="float: right;" src="/visuals/yLabel.png">

  ## Contributing
   Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change or contact me on Slack.
+For major changes, please open an issue first to discuss what you would like to change.

  ## FAQ
    #### Can I change the aspect ratio of the chart ?